redowul/pico-8-toolkit/README.md

 ## License

 [Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/)
-You are free to use, modify, and share this project (with the exception of the icon), with credit.
+You are free to use, modify, and share the code within this project, with credit.
+This license does not extend to or include the icon, which is the intellectual property of (@redowul).

 ---